Wednesday, July 15 through Thursday, July 16, 2020

 As these technologies advance, it is also crucial that members of the research community have the opportunity to raise and respond to thorny ethical issues related to privacy, data access, and data ownership.
 Moreover, while new equipment and devices may help to democratize data collection processes, they also may introduce unforeseen methodological challenges.

 This annual meeting represents a key opportunity for long-time and newly established members of the community to take stock of what we have learned and where we are heading in hazards research and disaster science.
-We look forward to welcoming researchers from various disciplines and backgrounds to Colorado this summer.
+We look forward to welcoming researchers from various disciplines and backgrounds this summer.
 Please join us as we consider ethics and methods in the context of the data revolution.

 The Researchers Meeting is organized by the International Sociological Association Research Committee on Disasters (ISA-RC39) with the support of the Natural Hazards Center and the CONVERGE facility at the University of Colorado Boulder.